pushkarv/machine-learning/projects/capstone/report.md

 The classification will be performed using CNNs, with regularization techniques such as Dropout or L1 regularization to prevent overfitting, using various hyperparameter values to determine which decay values work best.
 The original set of images will be divided into a training set, validation set and testing set to prevent bias and effectively measure model performance.

 A baseline model will be used to assess the performance of a basic model for distraction classification, and then several other model designs will be used to improve on classification accuracy and compare that with the baseline model.
+Training is done on both raw images and grayscaled/histogram equalized images to determine which results in better model performance.

 The final trained model will be used to classify any given input image from the test set or the unlabeled image set in order to determine whether a image contains a distracted driver, `c0`, or a specific class of distraction, `c1` to `c9`.